airbr/notes/readme.md

 * Create a `fortune` like Unix program or script that returns a fragment of the notes on command

+* Create a twitter bot that posts snippets of the text

 ## About the Notes